 We partner other key non-governmental bodies in Namibia as well community-based organisations such as Conservancies.
 Omba is a member of NACSO – the Namibian Association of Community Based Natural Resource Management Support Organisations.

-Omba Arts roots go back to the early 1990’s when founding director, Karin le Roux started researching the development of the craft sector for a large NGO.
+Omba Arts’ roots go back to the early 1990s when founding director, Karin le Roux started researching the development of the craft sector for a large NGO.
 Karin travelled to rural communities around Namibia providing training whilst developing relationships and networks that remain strong still today.
-These early years laid the foundation in 2004 for an independent organization that was to become Omba Arts Trust.
-Omba now supports over 400 artisans from 9 regions in Namibia, 95% of whom are women and 60% San.
+These early years laid the foundation for an independent organisation that was to become Omba Arts Trust in 2004.

 KARIN LE ROUX